Melpic13/MichelAngelo133/README.md

-## Hi there My Name is Michel Cuero CEO👋
+## Hi there My Name is Michel Cuero CEO of BRB-BeautyRightBack Inc👋

 <!--
 **MichelCuero/MichelCuero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.